AaltoSciComp/scicomp-docs/help/garage.rst

    https://aalto.zoom.us/j/61322268370, every workday at 13:00

+.. admonition:: Planned disruptions
+   :class: important

+   * September 30: We do have an internal development day.
+There is no garage session.

 If you need more help than the issue trackers, this is the place to be.
 It's not just Triton, but all aspects of scientific computing.